Grim-/SideLoader_ExtendedEffects/Documentation.md

 ### SL_ForceAIState

-If the target of this effect is a CharacterAI then they are forced into the state specified by AIState
+If the target of this effect is a CharacterAI then they are forced into the state specified by AIState - You wish to force them into a state for a specified type create a SL_StatusEffect that applies this SL_Effect, then set duration to whatever time you wish to force them into the state for.

 | Parameter Name | Description |
 | ---| ------------- |